arvchristos/arvchristos/content/project/contourusb.md

 * [Add driver implementation for Ascensia ContourUSB.](https://github.com/Flameeyes/glucometerutils/commit/48e89e53d9983312e36ae6c353da9b94fa46b590)

 that was merged in the master branch of `glucometerutils`.

+## Future work
+Implementation of remote code functionality, provided by the protocol documentation, such as datetime set and memory flush is pending.

 ## Acknowledgements
 The following people contributed valuable information for this project: